-- 1. PENNVEST will include language requiring implementation of this requirement in the Loan Agreement at settlement. - 2.
-Using the EPA guidelines as an example, standard language for the manufacturer or contractor certification that the materials used in the project are made in the United States and a template for the documentation

-- of "de minimis" materials has been developed and posted on the DEP website for use by project recipients. - 3.
+- 1. PENNVEST -includes language requiring implementation of this requirement in the Loan Agreement at settlement. - 2.
+Using the EPA guidelines as an example, standard language for the manufacturer or contractor certification that the materials used in the project are made in the United States and a template for the documentation of "de minimis" materials will be developed and posted on the DEP website for use by project recipients. - 3.
 Signoff by the licensed professional engineer for the project will be required with each payment that the project is in compliance with these requirements.
 The applicant will be responsible for keeping all documentation. - 4.
-PENNVEST will include review of this requirement in the random project audits they perform. - 5.
+DEP project manager will verify AIS compliance during interim and final inspection/site visits. - 5.
+PENNVEST will include review of this requirement in the random project audits they perform. - 6.
 DEP will review all waiver requests to ensure compliance with the EPA guidelines and submit them to EPA Headquarters for review and approval.
 DEP will serve as the point of contact for questions regarding waivers and the waiver process.